stylo019/SkyWall-HardCore-Mode-3.3.5-WoW/README.md

 ## Installation and Usage

-1. Clone this repository to your local directory.
-2. Follow the installation instructions specific to your WoW server version (AzerothCore, TrinityCore, etc.).
-3. Enable the Lua Module module in your server.
+1. Enable the Lua Module module in your server.
-4. Add the HardCorelua scripts in the folder 'lua_script'.
+2. Add the HardCorelua scripts in the folder 'lua_script'.
-5. Add the SQL script in your Database. 'add npc 666, add item 666, create hardcore guild'
+3. Add the SQL script in your Database. 'add npc 666, add item 666, create hardcore guild'
-6. Use command in game to add the npc <.add npc 666>
+4. Use command in game to add the npc <.add npc 666>
-8. Enjoy the Hardcore mode!
+-- Enjoy the Hardcore mode!

 ## Contribution